By Diane Small

 What’s Your Problem?

-Fatigue/lack of energy: Forget the coffee: if you need to pep up, inhale some rosemary, peppermint, lemon, basil, ginger, tea tree or cypress instead.
+Forget the coffee: if you need to pep up, inhale some rosemary, peppermint, lemon, basil, ginger, tea tree or cypress instead.
+It will revive each of your senses!

-Irritability: Let’s face it–winter is irritating!
-And not just for the mind–these oils, when diluted in a neutral oil base, can also help reduce skin irritation caused by central heating: chamomile, lavender, marjoram, clary sage and linden berry, celery seed and rose
+Let’s face it–winter is irritating!
+And not just for the mind–these oils, when diluted in a neutral oil base, can also help reduce skin irritation caused by central heating: chamomile, marjoram, clary sage and linden berry, celery seed and rose.
+Add a few drops to your regular skin cream too, and see how you get on.

-Unfocused thoughts: Head all over the place?
-Inhale some sage, myrrh, or spruce oil.
+Head all over the place?
+Inhale some sage, myrrh, or spruce oil whenever you feel in a cloud.

-Appetite control: Overeating?
+Overeating?
 Feeling bloated?
 Try bergamot, juniper, lavender and celery seed oil.
+Sniff a bit directly from the bottle whenever you feel like eating.

 How to Use Aromatherapy Oils